 What is Diet soda | Diet Soda and Intermittent Fasting | Risk Associated With Diet Soda | Options to Replace Diet Soda

 Diet soda is one of the most popular beverages, and it typically contains zero calories.
-During fasting, it is allowed to consume zero calorie beverages like black coffee and plain tea to combat hunger and increase alertness.
-Does that mean you can also add diet soda to the intermittent fasting friendly drink list?
+During fasting, one is allowed to consume zero-calorie beverages like black coffee and plain tea to combat hunger and increase alertness.
+Does that mean you can also add diet soda to the intermittent fasting-friendly drink list?
 So, does diet soda break a fast?